Hetvi4321/CureGPT-Disease-Classifier/README.md

 ## Contact

-For any inquiries or further information, please reach out via email at:
+For any inquiries or further information, please reach out via email:

-Hetvi Shah
-Email: me.hetvi.123@gmail.com
+Hetvi Shah: me.hetvi.123@gmail.com

 Feel free to connect for collaboration, project queries, or access to relevant resources such as API keys.